Goran Grbović: Partizan

 Grbović played in Partizan from 1980 until 1988, he won National championship in 1981 and 1987 and participated in Euroleague F4 in 1988.

 That season, he scored the most points in hall Euroleague.
 He was also the best scorer of national championship in 1983 and 1984.
 He holds second place in club history by points in one play-off game, 44.
 He is seventh scorer in club history with 3889 points in 240 games, his average is 16.2 points.

 National team career

 Although he was qualified for the Yugoslav national team, he participated in only two competitions – EuroBasket tournaments in 1983 and 1987.
 He won a bronze medal in EuroBasket 1987 with the Yugoslav national team.

 Player profile

-Grbović was a very strong and attractive player, temperamental also.
-His nickname was "Tank".
+Grbović was seen as a strong yet temperamental player.
+Fittingly, his nickname was "Tank".
 He was 2.02 m tall and played small forward.
-He had a good three-point shot and audiences liked his dunks.
+He excelled in the three-point shot and audiences often lauded his dunks.